oxdc/obsidian-vertical-tabs-docs/content/Beta Versions/beta faq.md

 **Q: What is the Beta Helper plugin?**
 A: The [Beta Helper](https://github.com/oxdc/obsidian-vertical-tabs-beta-helper) is a companion plugin that manages beta version downloads and updates.
 It's open source and can be installed manually or automatically through the [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin (by [@TfTHacker](https://github.com/TfTHacker)).

+**Q: Why is the Beta Helper plugin needed?**
+A: The [Beta Helper](https://github.com/oxdc/obsidian-vertical-tabs-beta-helper) plugin is highly recommended but not required.
+While you can download and install beta versions manually, the Beta Helper automates version management and provides crucial downgrade capabilities.
+Manual installation only supports upgrades—downgrading requires handling inconsistent settings and internal data structures.
+The Beta Helper solves this by automatically converting settings and creating backups when switching between versions.
+If you encounter issues with the latest beta, you can downgrade to any previous version with a single click, ensuring your settings and personalizations remain consistent across all installed versions.

 ### Development and Open Source

 **Q: Does this make Vertical Tabs closed source?**